-- o Address, resolve, and trend member complaints (grievances). - Review administrative and clinical appeals according to member contracts, CMS, EOHHS and OHIC regulatory standards and mandates, NCQA accreditation survey standards, and established policies and procedures. - o Communicate with members and providers regarding the status of appeals, process of appealing, and appeal outcomes. - O Collaborate with cross-functional areas as required to ensure appropriate and consistent decision-making. - o Collaborate interdepartmentally to educate staff about the appeals and grievances processes - o Collaborate interdepartmentally to identify and implement ways to improve member experience
+- Address, resolve, and trend member complaints (grievances). - Review administrative and clinical appeals according to member contracts, CMS, EOHHS and OHIC regulatory standards and mandates, NCQA accreditation survey standards, and established policies and procedures. - Communicate with members and providers regarding the status of appeals, process of appealing, and appeal outcomes. - Collaborate with cross-functional areas as required to ensure appropriate and consistent decision-making. - Collaborate interdepartmentally to educate staff about the appeals and grievances processes. - Collaborate interdepartmentally to identify and implement ways to improve member experience.

-- o Identify potential quality of care and member safety issues (critical incidents) for review by Quality Assurance staff. - Conduct analysis and trending of complaints, grievances and appeals and provide monthly, quarterly and annual reports and analysis internally and to appropriate committees and regulatory agencies. - Oversee appeal processes delegated to vendors for behavioral health services, high-end radiology services, and prescriptions. - o Participates in the quarterly Utilization and Appeal Review Committee. - o Participates in the Medicaid and Commercial Quality and Operations Committee. - o Participates in the INTEGRITY Quality and Operations Committee.
+- Identify potential quality of care and member safety issues (critical incidents) for review by Quality Assurance staff. - Conduct analysis and trending of complaints, grievances and appeals and provide monthly, quarterly, and annual reports and analysis internally and to appropriate committees and regulatory agencies. - Oversee appeal processes delegated to vendors for behavioral health services, high-end radiology services, physical medicine services and prescriptions. - Participates in the quarterly Utilization and Appeal Review Committee. - Participates in the Medicaid and Commercial Quality and Operations Committee. - Participates in the INTEGRITY Quality and Operations Committee.